-Cambridge Handel Opera Company (CHOC) will put on Baroque operas that celebrate the fusion of music and the stage with performances that are not just ‘historically informed’, but ‘historically inspired’.
-There will be meaningful integrity between what happens in the music and what happens on stage.
-Baroque stagecraft will be incorporated into our productions in a manner that speaks directly to audiences.
+Cambridge Handel Opera Company (CHOC) puts on Baroque operas that celebrate the fusion of music and the stage with performances that are not just ‘historically informed’, but ‘historically inspired’.
+In our productions vibrant synergy between music and stage respects the integrity of the work and conveys its coherence and passion.
+Baroque stagecraft is incorporated into our productions in a manner that speaks directly to audiences.

-Performances will be led from the harpsichord by Artistic Director Julian Perkins.
-The company will combine the best of youth and experience.
-Period instrumentalists from the ensemble Sounds Baroque will rub shoulders with advanced students, while the cast will bring together young and more experienced professional solo singers, and an orchestra where leading professionals work and perform alongside advanced students.
+Performances are led from the harpsichord by Artistic Director Julian Perkins.
+The company combines the best of youth and experience, with a cast that combines upcoming stars and more experienced professional solo singers, and an orchestra where leading professionals work and perform alongside advanced students.

-CHOC's productions will be events for the wider community, with a series of educational workshops for state schoolchildren in Cambridge, open Dress Rehearsals, opportunities for advanced music students, and seminars that focus not only on the music and the drama, but also on the cultural arena in which Handel and his British contemporaries competed.
+CHOC's productions are events for the wider community, with a series of educational workshops for state schoolchildren in Cambridge, open Dress Rehearsals, opportunities for advanced music students, and seminars that focus not only on the music and the drama, but also on the cultural arena in which Handel and his British contemporaries competed.
 CHOC plans to present Handel's operas in even numbered years and operas by his English contemporaries in the intervening years.

 More information on CHOC at julianperkins.com

 History of CHOC

 From 1985, Cambridge Handel Opera Group (CHOG) put on biennial staged productions of Handel’s operas.
 These were led by the leading Handel scholar Dr Andrew Jones, who also prepared the editions and translations.
 CHOG’s productions stood out for marrying historically informed performances with historically appropriate stagings, and its closure in 2013 was a sad loss for Handel devotees.

 Rodelinda in the Great Hall

-Cambridge Handel Opera Company (CHOC) mounted its inaugural staged production in April, 2018 with four acclaimed performances of Handel’s Rodelinda, HWV 19 to be staged in the Great Hall of the Leys, Cambridge.
+Cambridge Handel Opera Company (CHOC) mounted its inaugural staged production in April, 2018 with four acclaimed performances of Handel’s Rodelinda, HWV 19 in the Great Hall of the Leys, Cambridge.